Royan: Middle Ages

 In 1458, Marie de Valois (1444–1473), natural daughter of King Charles VII of France and his mistress Agnès Sorel, married Olivier de Coëtivy, Count of Taillebourg.
 She brought a dowry of 12,000 écus and the fiefdoms, or châtellenies, of Royan and Mornac.
 In 1501, by his marriage to Louise de Coëtivy, Charles de la Trémoille became Baron of Royan.
 Commerce developed in the town, but access was made difficult by the town's fortifications.
 From the beginning of the 16th century, a new quarter developed along the beachfront.

 During the French Wars of Religion in the 16th century, many of the great captains of the time fought beneath the walls of the citadel, among them Henri de Navarre, who would become King Henry III of Navarre and then King Henry IV of France, and Pierre de Bourdeille, seigneur de Brantôme, later a prior of Saint-Pierre-de-Royan).
 In 1592, Henry IV made the town a marquisate, granted to Gilbert de la Trémoille.
 At the beginning of the 17th century, Jean Louis de Nogaret de La Valette, the first Duke of Épernon, considered Royan "one of better places of its size in France".
 After the signing of the Edict of Nantes in 1598, it became a Protestant stronghold.

-The town was besieged a first time in 1622 by King Louis XIII of France, but resisted.
+The town was besieged a first time in 1622 by King Louis XIII, but resisted.
 A second siege in 1623 caused great hardship.
 Many inhabitants abandoned the city and were banned from returning.
 The garrison was forced to surrender.
 In 1631, Cardinal Richelieu ordered the levelling of the town; the citadel was dismantled, and the ditches were filled in.
 The city, which no longer had a church, was associated with the rural parish of Saint Pierre.

 After the revocation of the Edict of Nantes, a majority of the population emigrated, many people going to the Dutch Republic.
 Persecution continued under King Louis XV.
 A great storm in 1735 destroyed the harbour embankment, and navigation was not restored until the 19th century.